“What is employee engagement?“

 “Engagement” is a term thrown around so much that it’s easy to write it off as a buzzword.
 The fact that it’s difficult to measure and slightly abstract to describe certainly doesn’t help.

-Employee engagement is a basic measure of how happy your team is and how aligned they are with your company goals and values.
+Employee engagement puts a metric to how content your team is and how aligned they are with your company goals and values.

-Think of an “engaged” employee as being one who is happy with their work, motivated to get their tasks done to a high standard, supports the company goals and is in good health.
+An “engaged” employee is typically one who is satisfied with their work, motivated to get their tasks done to a high standard, supports the company goals, and is in good health.

-Anything can disrupt this, from a work-life imbalance to bad management, family issues and more.
-That’s why it’s important to keep track of how your team is performing and take measure to try and improve how they’re doing.
+Anything can disrupt this from a work-life imbalance to bad management, family issues, and more.
+That’s why it’s important to keep track of how your team is performing and take measures to try and improve how they’re doing.

-To an employee, engagement can be seen as a measure of how happy they are with their work and everything that entails.
+To an employee, engagement can be seen as a measure of how satisfied they are with their work and everything that entails.

-- How happy they are with their workload
+- How content they are with their workload;

 We’ve all had days where we dread getting out of bed in the morning for one reason or another.
 However, in an ideal world, this would never be due to the work they’re assigned or the team that they’re working with.

-“Darn, another weekend’s gone.
+“Darn, another weekend has gone.
 Time to get back to the grind.”